hajarzaid/hajarzaid.github.io/blogs/blog2.md

 functional role.

 ### Neural Representations and Stability

-Neural codes shift over time.
-A population that responds to one stimulus today might respond differently next week.
-But even with this drift, behavior remains stable.
-Recognition still works, memory retrieval still works, and outputs stay aligned with what they're supposed to mean.
+Neural codes evolve over time.
+A population of neurons that responds to a particular stimulus today might respond differently a week from now.
+Despite this ongoing drift in activity patterns, behavior remains stable.
+Recognition continues to work, memory retrieval remains accurate, and behavioral outputs still correspond to the correct meanings.

-So there must be some property of the readout that absorbs these internal changes.
-If the decoder is Lipschitz, then small shifts in neural activity don't get magnified.
-The output stays consistent because the function that maps population activity to behavior is controlled.
+This stability implies that some property of the readout compensates for internal changes in the neural code.
+If the decoder is Lipschitz continuous, then small changes in population activity lead to proportionally small changes in the output.
+In other words, the mapping from neural activity to behavior is bounded and controlled.

-This lets us move away from thinking about \"stability\" as \"freezing\" representations.
-Stability might just mean that internal change has to follow a trajectory that doesn't throw off the interpretation.
+This perspective shifts the meaning of stability.
+It does not require that neural representations remain fixed.
+Instead, it requires that their evolution follows trajectories that preserve the structure necessary for consistent interpretation.

 ### Nonlinear Activations and Lipschitz Bounds.